leetschau/donno/README.md

-don restore    # restore notes from remote repository don preview 3  # preview note #3 in console editor don pv 3       # preview note #3 in browser don ads -n nim -t config -c compile  # search notes which "nim" in its title, "config" in tags and "compile" in contents don ads -r "[nim|thunder]"  # search notes contains "nim" or "thunder" don publish    # publish notes to blog
+don restore    # restore notes from remote repository don preview 3  # preview note #3 in console editor don pv 3       # preview note #3 in browser don ads -b Tech -n nim -t config -c compile  # search notes in notebook Tech, which has "nim" in its title, "config" in tags and "compile" in contents don ads -r "[nim|thunder]"  # search notes contains "nim" or "thunder" don publish    # publish notes to blog
 ```

 Note:

-* Most long commands have an alias (abbreviation) for convenience.
+* Most long commands have aliases (abbreviation) for convenience.
   For example, `a` for add, `l` for list, `s` for search.
   Get alias with `-h` option.
 * `pv` command depends on pandoc and a browser.